 Gustav Merkel was a German organist and composer.
 He was born on November 12, 1827, in Oberoderwitz, Kingdom of Saxony and was dead on October 30, 1885, in Dresden.
 He studied piano with Schumann's father in law, Friedrich Wieck.
 He spent most of his career in Dresden, concentrating on organ-playing from 1858.
 A Lutheran himself, he nevertheless … Continue reading Merkel: Berceuse Op.18 No.4

 The Waltz Op.
 69 n.
 1 is a waltz for solo piano was written by Frédéric Chopin in September 1835 and is also known by the title apocryphal Waltz farewell.
-According to Wodzinski's book in the volume Le Trois Romans De Frédéric Chopin, the piece was inspired by the composer Maria Wodzińska when he was about … Continue reading Chopin: waltz Op.
+According to Wodzinski's book in the volume Le Trois Romans De Frédéric Chopin, the piece was inspired by the composer Maria Wodzińska when he was … Continue reading Chopin: Waltz Op.
 69 No. 1

 Anton de Kontski was a polish pianist and composer born October 27, 1817 in Kraków and death in the same city December 7, 1899.
 In polish language his name is wrote: Antoni Kątski and in french: Antoine de Kontski.
 He was sometimes also called “Chevalier.”
 Anton was a student of John Field in Moscow and was considered a child prodigy.
 About his life we know that he performed a concert together with Chopin in 1845 in Paris.
 This piece is a Meditation about the history of the Ungru Castle Ruines.